 PST Partner Agency since November 16, 2022

 The Bellevue Police Department is continuously accepting scores from PST.
-The Department invites candidates that pass the PST test to in person and virtual interviews on a monthly basis.
+The Department invites candidates that pass the PST test to in-person and virtual interviews on a weekly basis.

 Candidates wishing to claim veterans' preference must upload a copy of their DD-214 or other official military separation documentation that CLEARLY indicates an honorable discharge from military service.